JorgeCastilloPrz/ShenronAPI/README.md

 -------------------
 * **[GET]** `{insert base url when deployed}/characters/all`

-Characters on database will be returned with the following array format:
+Characters on database will be returned in the following array format:
 ```json
 [
   {